Permanence properties of $F$-injectivity: CMFI homomorphisms and openness of F -injective loci

-Even though Theorem \ref{thm:finjlocusopen} shows that the $F$-injective locus of a ring which is essentially of finite type over an excellent local ring is open, we would like to point out that the $F$-injective locus of an arbitrary locally excellent Noetherian ring of prime characteristic is not necessarily open.
+Even though Theorem \ref{thm:finjlocusopen} shows that the $F$-injective locus of a ring which is essentially of finite type over an excellent local ring is open, we now use a construction of Hochster \cite{Hoc73} to show that the $F$-injective locus of an arbitrary locally excellent Noetherian ring of prime characteristic is not necessarily open.
 Here by a \textsl{locally excellent} Noetherian ring $R$, we mean a ring such that for every prime ideal $\fp \in \Spec(R)$, the localization $R_\fp$ is excellent.
-To show that the $F$-injective locus is not necessarily open for locally excellent rings, we use a very general result of Hochster on the non-openness of loci in Noetherian rings \cite{Hoc73}.
-A special case of Hochster's result is summarized below for the convenience of the reader.